shervinea/cheatsheet-translation/pt/cheatsheet-deep-learning.md

 <br>

-**39. Remark: we say that we execute a given policy π if given a state a we take the action a=π(s).**
+**39. Remark: we say that we execute a given policy π if given a state s we take the action a=π(s).**

-&#10230; Observação: dizemos que executamos uma dada diretriz π se em um dado estado nós tomamos a ação a=π(s).
+&#10230; Observação: dizemos que executamos uma dada diretriz π se dado um estado s nós tomamos a ação a=π(s).

 <br>